Earthquakes In Idaho: Over 100 Aftershocks Raising Fears Of A Yellowstone Supervolcano Eruption

 After a 5.3 magnitude earthquake shook southeastern Idaho this past Saturday, the area has been hit with more than 100 aftershocks.
 According to seismologists, the earthquakes in Idaho are likely to continue for at least another week.

-The earthquakes in Idaho started with a 4.3 magnitude quake just before 6 p.m., followed shortly after by the larger 5.3 just outside Soda Springs.
+The earthquakes in Idaho started with a 4.3-magnitude quake just before 6 p.m., followed shortly after by the larger 5.3 just outside Soda Springs.
 As of Wednesday morning, seismographs operated by the University of Idaho have recorded 129 more tremors.

 As reported by NBC News, geophysicist John Bellini with the U.S. Geological Survey said the earthquakes in Idaho should stop probably late next week.
 Fortunately, he does not expect one larger than the 5.3 quake already felt by residents.